skipto-landmarks-headings/page-script-5/README.md

 * Support a scrollable menu if the list of menu items does not fit in the current window size.
 * Removed tooltip and added the shortcut key information to the button label to simplify the identification of the shortcut key.
 * Fix bug in not moving focus to "hidden" elements.
+* Fixes Safari bug of adding scrollbars to the menuitem with focus

 ### Version 4.1.6
 * Revert the changes from 4.1.4